Essential oil extraction processes for aromatherapy.

 Aromatherapy - Essential Oil Extraction Processes - Distillation

-If you are looking for the information on the following:
+Are you looking for information on the following:

-Steam Distillation
+Steam Distillation of Essential Oils

 Cold water is commonly used to cool the vapors.
 And, as it cools, the vapor condenses and transforms into a liquid state.
 This liquid is collected in a container and, as with any type of oil/water mixture, it separates into these two substances.
 The oils float towards the top while the water settles below.
-From this point, it's a pretty simple matter to remove the oils that havebeen separated from the plant.
+From this point, it's a pretty simple matter to remove the oils that have been separated from the plant.
 These are the highly condensed, aromatic oils, known as essential oils which are used in aromatherapy.

 You might be surprised to learn that the water is not discarded, however.
 This water, which also contains the plant's aroma along with the other parts of the plant that are water soluble, are the hydrosols - a milder form of the essential oils.